U.S. weighs restricting Chinese investment in artificial intelligence

 It recommended that the Pentagon develop a critical technologies list and restrict Chinese investments on that list.
 It also proposed enhancing counterintelligence efforts.

-The report also signaled the need for measures beyond the scope of the U.S. military, such as changing immigration policy to allow Chinese graduate students to stay in the United States after completing their studies, instead of returning home.
+The report also signaled the need for measures that fall beyond the scope of the U.S. military.
+Those include altering immigration policy to allow Chinese graduate students the ability to stay in the United States after completing their studies, instead of taking their know-how back to China.

-Venky Ganesan, managing director at Menlo Futures, concurred about the need to keep the best and brightest in the United States.
+Venky Ganesan, managing director at Menlo Futures, concurs about the need to keep the best and brightest in the United States.